UrbanRuralSystems/ur-scape/Paper/paper.md

 The development of ur-scape is based on the integrated socio-technical goals outlined above and is guided by three principles: streamlined workflow (i.e. bypassing QGIS importer), web-friendly (i.e. browser-based), open-ended (i.e. be able to export results as GIS datasets such as geotiff or geojson).

+# Acknowledgement
+We thank National Research Fondation (NRF) of Singapore, Asian Development Bank (ADB) for funding this project.
+We also thank our collegues at Singapore-ETH Centre for your valuable feedbacks and suggestions.
+To our local partners in Indonesia and Vietman, we are also grateful to have this chance to work with you in the development of ur-scape.

 # References